imjoy-team/imjoy-rpc/README.md

 Notes:
  - `_encode(...)` in the imjoy-rpc representation means the type will be recursively encoded (decoded).
  - For any JS object or Python dictonary, if it has a key named `_rintf` and the value is set to true, then this object will be treated as an interface.
 All functions contained in the object/dictionary, including all the children dictionary at any level, will be treated as `interface` function.
 Otherwise, it will be encoded as `callback`.
-The difference is `interface` function can be called many times, but the `callback` function can only be called once.
+The difference is `interface` function can be called many times, but the `callback` function can only be called once (Also see "Remote Objects" below).
  - For n-D numpy array, there is no established n-D array library in javascript, the current behavior is, if there is `tf`(Tensorflow.js) detected, then it will be decoded into `tf.Tensor`.
 If `nj`(numjs) is detected, then it will be decoded into `nj.array`.
  - Typed array will be represented as numpy array if available, otherwise it will be converted to raw bytes.
     Type Conversion